Pitch-accent language: Shanghainese

 The Shanghai dialect of Wu Chinese is marginally tonal, with characteristics of a pitch accent.

 Not counting closed syllables (those with a final glottal stop), a monosyllabic Shanghainese may carry one of three tones: high, mid, low.
 The tones have a contour in isolation, but for the following purposes, it can be ignored.
 However, low tone always occurs after voiced consonants and only then.
 Thus, the only tonal distinction is after voiceless consonants and in vowel-initial syllables, and there is only a two-way distinction between high tone and mid tone.

 In a polysyllabic word, the tone of the first syllable determines the tone of the entire word.
 If the first tone is high, the following syllables are mid.
-If it is mid or low, the second syllable is high, and any following syllables are mid.
+If it is either mid or low and not closed, the second syllable is high, and any following syllables are mid.
+If it is low and closed, the following syllables are mid.
 Thus, a mark for the high tone is all that is needed to note the tone in Shanghainese:

 Bantu languages

-The Bantu languages are a large group of some 550 languages, spread over most of south and central Africa.
-Proto-Bantu is believed to have had two tones: H and L.Hyman, L.M.
-(2017).
-"Bantu Tone Overview".
-UC Berkeley Phonetics and Phonology Lab Annual Report (2017) However, it does not appear to have had a pitch-accent system, as defined above, since words with such forms as HL, HH, LH, and LL were all found: *káda "charcoal", *cómbá "fish", *nyangá "horn" and *tope "mud".
-In other words, some words like *cómbá could have two high tones, and others had one tone or none.
+The Bantu languages are a large group of about 550 languages, spread over most of southern and central Africa.
+Proto-Bantu is believed to have had two tones: H and L. It does not appear to have had a pitch-accent system, as defined above, since words with such forms as HL, HH, LH, and LL were all found: *káda "charcoal", *cómbá "fish", *nyangá "horn" and *tope "mud".
+In other words, words like *cómbá could have two high tones, while others had one tone or none.